We currently have a total of 87 members, including institutional and individual members. The list of members can be found here for reference:

-We had our second AGM this July 13th 2022, at 14h-16h CET.
+We had our second AGM on July 13th 2022, at 14h-16h CET.
 All members were welcome to attend by invitation.
 The agenda included an overview of the strategy, programmes and budgets for the coming years, a review of technical projects by the Expert Committee, and the voting in of new Board Members.

 We welcome experts and organisations that support the progressive realisation of the human rights to water and sanitation and invite you to join our membership.